-\begin{proof} $T$ can have no \emph{oriented} cycle.
+\begin{proof} First, we claim that $T$ can have no oriented cycle.
 Indeed, Proposition~\ref{prop:equivalence_classes_finite} states that if $x$ and $y$ are the vertices of an edge oriented from $x$ to $y$, then $x < y$ (using the strict partial order induced on $T$).
-So in an oriented cycle, we would get a strict inequality of the form $x < x$, which is absurd.
+In an oriented cycle, we would get a strict inequality of the form $x < x$, which is absurd.

-Moreover, $T$ can have no \emph{other kind of cycle}.
-Indeed, a cycle which is not an oriented cycle goes through some vertex with indegree at least two, which is impossible (see Lemma~\ref{lem:indegree_two}). \end{proof}
+To conclude, we show that $T$ cannot have any cycle.
+Indeed, a cycle endowed with an orientation of its edges, if it is not an oriented cycle, gives an in-degree two to at least one of its vertices, which is impossible by Lemma~\ref{lem:indegree_two}. \end{proof}

-We thus conclude that $T$ is an acyclic metric graph, that is, a metric tree.
-Note that the metric on $T$ is the one induced from $\Gamma$ and the gluing.
-It is the only metric such that the slopes of the functions $T \rightarrow \R$ factored from functions $\Gamma \rightarrow \R$ in $\Rat(D, \mathfrak S)$ are in the set $\{-1, 0, 1\}$.
-Roughly speaking, this amounts to giving an edge $e$ of $T$ a length equal to the product of the length of $e'$ times the non-zero possible slope on $e'$, for $e'$ any edge of $\Gamma$ send to $e$ by $\Red$.
-Equivalently, the metric is such that the relative slope of $\Red$ on an edge is the non-zero possible slope on this edge.